Contactless payment limit set to rise to £100 from October

 The raise on the limit for a single contactless transaction – where the user doesn’t need to enter their PIN – follows a previous rise from £30 to £45 in April 2020.
 This happened at the height of the UK’s first coronavirus lockdown, when many retailers were encouraging customers to pay by card rather than cash.

 Announcing the latest rise, banking industry body UK Finance said that consumers would start to see shops accepting contactless payments up to the new £100 limit from 15 October.
-However, given the number of in-store card terminals which will need to be updated to accept the new limit, the association added that it could take some time to be introduced across all UK stores.
+However, given the number of in-store card readers which will need to be updated to accept the new limit, the association added that it could take some time to be introduced across all UK stores.

 David Postings, chief executive of UK Finance, said: “Contactless payment has proved very popular with consumers and an increasing number of transactions are being made using contactless technology.
 The increase in the limit to £100 will allow people to pay for higher value transactions like their weekly shop or filling up their car with fuel.